 Furthermore, the Government has taken steps to strengthen bilateral and multilateral partnerships.
 In 2022, Thailand and Cambodia signed the SOP for Law Enforcement Cooperation on Trafficking in Persons and commenced the development of a Plan of Action for its implementation.
 The Royal Thai Government has supported regional and subregional dialogues with the People's Republic of China, Myanmar, Lao People's Democratic Republic, Cambodia and the Philippines to strengthen cooperation and coordination efforts (Royal Thai Government, 2023).
 Thailand has also taken steps to promote the establishment of transnational referral and coordination through ASEAN processes as well as the Coordinated Mekong Ministerial Initiative Against Trafficking in Persons (COMMIT).
 For example, the MSDHS acted as joint Secretariat of the COMMIT process and hosted the Regional Task force Meeting (RTF) and 15th Senior Officials Meeting.
-The COMMIT Sub-Regional Plan of Action.
+The COMMIT Secretariat and its members, including Thailand, have implemented further efforts to develop the 5th COMMIT Sub-Regional Plan of Action.

-73 As categorized under Thai Law.
+As categorized under Thai Law.

-74 Table taken from the Royal Thai Government's Country Report on Anti-Human Trafficking Efforts, 1 January-31 December 2023.
+Table taken from the Royal Thai Government's Country Report on Anti-Human Trafficking Efforts, 1 January-31 December 2023.

-75 These cases were categorized as "prostitution" under Thai Law.
+These cases were categorized as "prostitution" under Thai Law.